-Empyrios is an upcoming turn-based tactical strategy RPG set in the fantasy world Borealis.
-Ally with a faction and recruit your squadron of soldiers from between the eight major races that inhabit the realm.
-Each race provides six distinct units, with each unit having three powerful abilities.
-Battle through the campaign from the perspective of either faction, or take your army online to clash with enemies, vying to become the true champion.
+Empyrios is an upcoming tactical strategy RPG set in the fantasy world of Aeloria.
+Ally with a faction and recruit your clan from among the eight major races that inhabit the realm.
+Each one of your soldiers can be fully customized, and they have powerful abilities distinct to their class.
+Battle through the dynamic campaign from the perspective of either faction, with the story being different every time depending on your choices.
+Or you can take your army online to clash with enemies, vying to become the true champion.
 War is here.
 Are you ready?

 Our first update detailing this week's task of finalizing the in-game HUD.